For this tutorial we do not offer a free download of the pattern.

 3. Prepare the bag strap

-Cut the P7 strip in two along the dotted lines (to have two strips 7 cm wide and 65 cm long).
-Then, glue the two strips, wrong side to wrong side (flesh to flesh), with leather contact glue.
+Cut two rectangles measuring 7 x 65 cm (or piece P7 on the actual size pattern).
+Then, glue the two strips, wrong sides together (flesh to flesh), with leather contact glue.

 Option: add tear-resistant tape to the ends to reinforce the strap.